 “Look at these kids with their study groups and poring over details.
 They love it.
 You are nothing like them.
 I bet you have never been in a study group, have you?”

 “No, I prefer to study on my own,” I told him.

 “Right,” he said.
 “Other kids do better and get charged up from working in teams.
 You probably also hate little details.
 This is where most of the other kids you are working with also get charged up.
 I bet you find these details an annoyance.
-Kids who go to work in law firms love these details.”
+Kids who go to decades later and in my role as a legal recruiter, I do the same thing with attorneys who love these details.”

 He concluded that I should stop doing anything law-related right now.

 “I don’t know,” he said.
 “You got the best grade in my class writing about the Internet.
 Maybe you should write, or do something entrepreneurial with the Internet.
 I have no idea.
 You will never be happy in a law firm.
 You like the law, though, so you might have some role in the legal world, but not in a law firm.”

 I did not listen to him, however.
 I went headfirst into the legal field and learned the ropes.
 What I also learned was that he was correct: I did not like working in a law firm at all.
 I was not alone in this experience.
 Many young attorneys make the same mistake—they go work in a law firm, realize they are not at all suited to it, and yet never escape like I did.

 That professor had the ability to look at someone and, based on a few simple factors, very quickly figure out if he or she was suited to the practice of law.
 He understood the personalities of his students—and how they interacted with others and with the material he was teaching—and could assess (correctly) whether the practice of law was right for them.